cositools/cosi-data-challenge-1/README.md

 Some of the data products are large and we are using the Git Large File Server.
 You will need to install git-lfs: https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage.
 After Git LFS has been successfully installed, navigate to your local cosi-data-challenge-1 directory and `git lfs pull` to download all of the data products.
 If this step is not performed, the file names will appear locally, but they will only be placeholders and the size will be only a few hundred kB.
 The total size of the data products should be 4.6 GB.

 You should now be able to start a python session, or open one of the provided notebooks, and import the COSIpy_dc1 module, i.e. `from COSIpy_dc1.py import *`, without issue.
-If you have any issues with the initization, please contact Chris Karwin - see **Issues and Feedback** below.
+If you have any issues with the initialization, please see **Getting Help** below.

 ### New to COSItools:
 Head to the feature/initialsetup branch of the cosi-setup Git repository and follow the readme guide: https://github.com/cositools/cosi-setup/tree/feature/initialsetup.
 Note that when making the installation you must include the option "--extras=cosi-data-challenge-1".
 This installation will include MEGAlib, ROOT, Geant4, Git LFS, and all packages in the [requirements.txt](requirements.txt) file.
-After succesful installation (this will take time), you will want to activate the cosi python environment by typing `cosi`.
+After successful installation (this will take time), you will want to activate the cosi python environment by typing `cosi`.

 You will also need to add the [cosipy-classic](cosipy-classic) directory to your python path, e.g. `export PYTHONPATH=$PYTHONPATH:/path/to/COSItools/cosi-data-challenge-1/cosipy-classic`.

-## Issues and Feedback
+## Getting Help

 Since this is the first release for COSIpy there will likely be issues, and we definitely hope to get feedback from the community on what worked well, what didn't, and how can we improve for next time.
 Please submit a New Issue in git if you have issues with the code.
-If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead: [Chris Karwin](mailto:christopher.m.karwin@nasa.gov).
+If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead: [Chris Karwin: christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov).

 ## Getting Started